The best compact sinks for small kitchens

 - Single bowl with a drying area: A single sink that has a tray set beside it that can be used as a drying area – ideal for small kitchens that don't have a dishwasher.

-When choosing a sink, think about which facilities you'll need the most each day – will you often need room to dry big loads, or can you sacrifice counterspace to have an extra half-bowl that you'll put to use?
+When choosing a small sink, think about which facilities you'll need the most each day – will you often need room to dry big loads, or can you sacrifice counterspace to have an extra half-bowl that you'll put to use?

 Decide which features you'll benefit from the most and think about if there will definitely be enough room.

 Beyond size, the right shape can make a big difference in determining how well your sink integrates into your kitchen.

 If you're really stuck for space, a circular or oval-shaped sink takes up less room than a rectangular bowl, and may fit more comfortably into awkward places.
 These sinks are also available with an extra-deep bowl, so you don't lose out on much-needed elbow room.